Which TV providers offer multi-room?

 Watching Netflix in more than one room

 A Basic Netflix subscription only allows you to watch shows on one device at a time, but its Standard membership option allows you to stream shows to two different devices at the same time.
 The Premium option lets you watch on up to four screens simultaneously.
-Sky, BT and Virgin Media all now include a Basic Netflix plan with their TV packages at no extra cost.
+Sky, BT/EE and Virgin Media all now include a Basic Netflix plan with their TV packages at no extra cost.
 To watch in a second room as part of your multiroom subscription, you will need to pay to upgrade to Standard or Premium.

 Using video apps on a smart tv